 When I was in herbal school in the late 1990’s, I learned it as Professor’s Blend.
 Whatever name you call it by, this is a time-tested, tasty tonic to protect – or treat – respiratory infections such as colds or flu’s.
-It’s tasty and very effective.
-It’s been popularized to nip colds and flu’s in the bud, however I recommend it as a daily tonic for everyone and especially for those who are asthmatic and / or suffer from recurrent sinus infections or ear infections.
+It’s yummy and very effective.
+While it’s been popularized to nip colds and flu’s in the bud, I recommend it as a daily tonic for everyone and especially for those who are asthmatic and / or suffer from recurrent sinus infections or ear infections.
 PLUS it’s a great digestive aid for sluggish, weak digestion.
 Our digestion is intrinsically connected to our immune health; this tonic has the amazing dual purpose of supporting both important body systems.

 HOW DOES IT WORK?

 The main ingredients are pungent, spicy & aromatic: garlic, onions, ginger, and sometimes horseradish and a touch of cayenne pepper.
 These ingredients are herbs known for their antimicrobial, anti-viral, anti-inflammatory actions.
 Garlic is protective for the heart, and all of the ingredients stimulate and support the circulatory system and are classified as warming.
 From an energetic perspective, when we are tired, run down and tend towards being chilly and sluggish our internal fire is low leading to a greater susceptibility for being sick.
 This fire cider helps to generate the internal heat to increase vitality.